oswaldsql/MiniMock/docs/ADR/README.md

 ## General ADRs

-- [Do We __Really__ Need a New Mocking Framework?](DoWeNeedANewMockingFramework.md) - Deciding whether to build a new mocking framework.
+- [Do We __Really__ Need a New Mocking Framework?](general/DoWeNeedANewMockingFramework.md) - Deciding whether to build a new mocking framework.
-- [Matching Target API in Mock API](MatchingTargetApi.md) - Ensures the mock API closely mirrors the target API.
+- [Matching Target API in Mock API](general/MatchingTargetApi.md) - Ensures the mock API closely mirrors the target API.
-- [How Strict Should MiniMock Be?](HowStrictShouldMiniMockBe.md) - Deciding how strict the framework should be.
+- [How Strict Should MiniMock Be?](general/HowStrictShouldMiniMockBe.md) - Deciding how strict the framework should be.
-- [No Built-in Assertion Feature](NoBuiltInAssertionFeature.md) - Users choose their preferred assertion framework.
+- [No Built-in Assertion Feature](general/NoBuiltInAssertionFeature.md) - Users choose their preferred assertion framework.
-- [No Dependencies to Shared Libraries](NoDependencies.md) - Avoid dependencies on shared libraries.
+- [No Dependencies to Shared Libraries](general/NoDependencies.md) - Avoid dependencies on shared libraries.
-- [Documentation and Examples](DocumentationAndExamples.md) - Approach to documentation and examples for the framework.
+- [Documentation and Examples](general/DocumentationAndExamples.md) - Approach to documentation and examples for the framework.
-- [Logging and Debugging](LoggingAndDebugging.md) - Approach to logging and debugging within the framework.
+- [Logging and Debugging](general/LoggingAndDebugging.md) - Approach to logging and debugging within the framework.
-- [Allowing Skipping Arguments in Mock Setup](SupportSkippingArguments.md) - Allows skipping arguments in mock setups for flexibility.
-- [Creating Mocks](CreatingMocks.md) - Decision on how to create mocks in the framework.
+- [Creating Mocks](general/CreatingMocks.md) - Decision on how to create mocks in the framework.

 ## Feature Specific ADRs